 (c) To ensure that the Department's ACDBE program operates in a nondiscriminatory manner and without regard to race or sex, while maximizing efficiency of service;

-- 3. Amend § 23.3 as follows: - a.
-Remove the definitions of Race-conscious and Race-neutral; - b.
-Add definitions for ACDBE-conscious and ACDBE-neutral in alphabetical order; and - c.
+■ 3.
+Amend § 23.3 as follows:

+- a.
+Add definitions for ACDBEconscious and ACDBE-neutral in alphabetical order; - b.
+Remove the definitions of Raceconscious and Race-neutral; and - c.
 Revise the definition of Socially and economically disadvantaged individual.